Bulgaria in the Eurovision Song Contest 2008: Background

 As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
 The broadcaster confirmed its participation in the 2008 contest on 29 June 2007.
 Since 2005, BNT has organised a national final in order to select its entry for the competition, a selection procedure that continued for its 2008 entry.

 Before Eurovision

 EuroBGvision

 EuroBGvision was the first phase of the national final format developed by BNT which determined the artist and song that would represent Bulgaria at the Eurovision Song Contest 2008.
 The competition consisted of three monthly selections on 26 October 2007, 23 November 2007 and 21 December 2007, held at the National Palace of Culture in Sofia.
-All shows were hosted by Dragomir Draganov, Aksiniya Chenkova, Dani Georgiev and Niki Iliev and broadcast on Channel 1 as well as online via the broadcaster's website bnt.bg.
+All shows were hosted by Dragomir Draganov, Aksinia Chenkova, Dani Georgiev and Niki Iliev and broadcast on Channel 1 as well as online via the broadcaster's website bnt.bg.